 Colostomy pouch in place

-Body waste passes from the colon through the stoma into a colostomy pouch, which is taped to your body.
+Body waste passes from the colon through the stoma into a colostomy pouch (or bag), which is taped to your body.

 eMedicineHealth Medical Reference from Healthwise